dat3Cph/material/docs/toolbox/deployment_pipeline/frontend.md

 ![Caddy Logo](./images/redblue.webp){: .mx-auto .d-block .my-5 .md .d-md-none  style="width: 25%;"}
 ![Caddy Logo](./images/redblue.webp){: .d-none .d-md-inline-block .ml-3 .mb-5 .float-right style="width: 25%;"}

-# Deploying React Frontend Application
+# Deploying React Frontend Applications

 In this tutorial, you will learn how to deploy a React frontend application using Github Actions and Caddy as a static file server.
-Compared to deploying the Javalin Backend APIs it not a big deal.
+Compared to deploying the Javalin Backend APIs it's not a big deal.

 ## Prerequisites at this point